 1. Trust Yourself

-Trust yourself to know when you need to invest more time in one area of your life and less in another.
+Trust yourself to know when you need to invest more into one area of your life and less in another.
 Listen to your intuition.
-If your gut tells you that you should take a break from work and play cards with your daughter for an hour, don’t talk yourself out of it.
+If your gut tells you that you should take a break from work and play cards with your daughter, do it.
 It’s the most productive thing you’ll do all day.

 2. Have Some Fun

-Most of my high performing people don’t have enough fun, therefore their life is lacking.
-Their professional life is getting most of their energy.
-Do something you enjoy.
+Most people don’t have enough fun.
+Don’t give all your best energy to your career.
 Make a list of 5 fun activities and do something off the list today.
-My fun list: Watching sports, ping pong, funny You Tube videos, reading, and card games.
-Your overall productivity will increase as you have more fun.
+My fun list: Ping pong, cards, reading, golf, darts, watching sports, etc. Your overall productivity will increase as you have more fun.